GatherPress/gatherpress/readme.md

 - Not only once, but consequently tested & validated against the [WordPress plugin review guidelines](https://github.com/WordPress/plugin-check-action).
 - [JavaScript & PHP Unit tests](https://sonarcloud.io/summary/new_code?id=GatherPress_gatherpress&branch=main) are covering almost 80% of the whole codebase.

+### Reminder that GatherPress is still in Alpha

+As we continue to refine and develop the plugin, please use the [GatherPress Alpha](https://github.com/GatherPress/gatherpress-alpha) plugin alongside the core GatherPress plugin.
+The Alpha plugin manages breaking changes easily: just make sure it is up-to-date, activate it, go to the Alpha section under GatherPress Settings, and click "Fix GatherPress!" after updating GatherPress.
+This process helps us avoid technical debt as we work towards launching version 1.0.0 of the plugin.

 ## Changelog